Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems

 \subsection{Abstract framework}

-For the purpose of this work, we restrict ourselves to Lipschitz continuous, strongly monotone operators~$\F$: \begin{enumerate}[(F1)] \item The operator $\F$ is Lipschitz continuous, i.e. it exists a constant $\Flc>0$ such that
+For the purpose of this work, we restrict ourselves to Lipschitz continuous, strongly monotone operators~$\F$: \begin{enumerate}[(F1)] \item The operator $\F$ is Lipschitz continuous, i.e.~there exists a constant $\Flc>0$ such that

-for all $u,v,w \in X$. \item The operator $\F$ is strongly monotone, i.e. there is a constant $\Fsm>0$ such that
+for all $u,v,w \in X$. \item The operator $\F$ is strongly monotone, i.e. there exists a constant $\Fsm>0$ such that

 for all $u,v \in X$. \end{enumerate} Under these conditions, the theory of strongly monotone operators implies that~\eqref{eq:F=0} possesses a unique solution~$u^\star\in X$; see, e.g., \cite[\S3.3]{Necas:86} or~\cite[\S25.4]{Zeidler:90}.